Woodman Hollow State Preserve: Flora

 Over 500 species of plants can be found within Woodman Hollow.
 The preserve is said to have one of the largest varieties of ferns in the state of Iowa.
 Trees found in the area include white and red oak in the uplands.
 Numerous old growth trees, some over 300 years in age, exist within the boundaries of the preserve, some old enough to be used in climate reconstruction through Dendrochronology.
 Near the river, steep ravine walls on both sides of the creek exceed 100 ft in height - steep enough to vary the species of flora over short distances.

-Access to the Preserve
+Access

 The entrance to the preserve is on Woodman's Hollow Road, 3 mi east of Otho.
 A small, grassy parking area provides a space for two vehicles.
 The entrance to the main area of the preserve is a narrow, overgrown corridor between two farm fields that heads south for roughly 1000 ft, which is the old access road grade.
 The largest of the waterfalls and the beginning of the shallow gorge are directly south of the entrance corridor.

 No hunting or camping is allowed within the boundaries of the preserve.